 Now that things are opening up again, several changes have been made to the cruise line industry.
 The CDC is operating under conditional sail orders that allow cruises if they meet certain conditions.
+(Update: The CDC conditional sail order expired January 22, 2022.)
 Let’s take a look at the six main changes here.

 Unsurprisingly, the cruise line industry also requires vaccination in most cases.
 The exact policy differs between companies, as usual, but many lengthy cruises now require vaccination because it’s much easier to catch the virus.
 You may be able to get away with a speedy train or plane ride but, with a cruise, you live on the ship for a few weeks.

 Cruise line companies require 100% vaccination for the crew and passengers.
-More family-oriented cruises naturally made exceptions for under 16s and under 12s, though we are seeing vaccination campaigns for younger teens that are making this less of a concern.
+Initially, more family-oriented cruises made exceptions for under 16s and under 12s, but the policies regarding kids have evolved as vaccines have become available to children as young as five years old.
+Now, virtually all major cruise lines that are currently sailing require guests aged 12 and over to be fully vaccinated.
+(See, for example, Royal Caribbean.)
+While others have a stricter policy requiring all vaccine eligible guests to be vaccinated – which at this writing, means guests aged 5 and older.
+(See Disney Cruises.)
 Certain countries, and the ports within them, are placing restrictions on ships carrying too many non-vaccinated passengers, further incentivizing a high vaccination rate for inbound cruises.

 Where exceptions exist, they are medical-based and may be capacity controlled, meaning that only a certain number of unvaccinated individuals are allowed onboard.
 Otherwise, expect vaccination to be mandatory for those who are over 12.
 And, we will likely soon see that requirement expanded to younger kids.
 Alongside full vaccination and proof of vaccination, a negative PCR or antigen test is required for embarkation.

-You can find a breakdown of vaccination requirements for the main cruise line companies below:
+You can find a breakdown of vaccination requirements for major cruise line companies below: